 On the other hand, full mouth implants protect the remaining natural teeth by preventing them from shifting and misalignment problems.
 In addition, dental implants serve as a root to attach the dental prosthetic.
-As such, they don’t require healthy teeth to be filed down as with dental bridges.
+As such, they don’t require filing down of healthy teeth as with dental bridges.

-While natural teeth are supported by gum tissue, gums receive support from the jawbone.
-As soon as a natural tooth is lost, the bone loses strength, and the jawbone shrinks.
+While gum tissues support natural teeth, the gums themselves receive support from the jawbone.
+As soon as you lose a natural tooth, bone loss occurs, and the jawbone shrinks.
 This can cause changes to facial structure and make the cheeks and corners of the mouth appear saggy and sunken.

 3. Higher Success Rate

-In a nutshell, a dental implant is a titanium post screwed into a jawbone.
+In a nutshell, a dental implant is a titanium post that a dentist screws into a jawbone.
 Its amazing strength arises from the bone and gum that grow around the post.
 Unlike bridges or dentures, implants don’t require periodic replacement and, with proper oral hygiene, a full dental implant can last you a lifetime.

-A full mouth dental implant procedure is more cost-efficient than a single-tooth implant: with complete tooth implants, all of the artificial replacement teeth are supported with only four to six metal posts.
+A full mouth dental implant procedure is more cost-efficient than a single implant restoration: with complete tooth implants, all of the artificial replacement teeth are supported with only four to six metal posts.

-And, while the cost associated with implants may bring hesitation at first, remember that a one-time charge results in decades of use and comfort.
+And, while the cost of dental implants may bring hesitation at first, remember that a one-time charge results in decades of use and comfort.

 Full Mouth Dental Implants Process

-A full mouth dental implant process involves several stages with a few months of healing time in between:
+A full mouth dental implant treatment and surgical procedure are performed by a dental surgeon and involve several stages with a few months of healing time in between:

 - Implant placement.
-Several implants, which look like metal screws, are placed into the jaw.
+An oral surgeon places several implants, which look like metal screws, into the jaw.
 These will serve as anchors for your artificial teeth in the future.
-The implants are left to heal and bond with the bone for the next 2 to 6 months, – during this period, you may be wearing a temporary teeth replacement option.
+The implants then heal and bond with the bone for the next 2 to 6 months, – during this period, you may be wearing a temporary teeth replacement option.

 - Extension attachment.
-Some implant systems include an implant that comes with the extension piece attached right away.
-These temporary healing caps with connecting devices are meant to allow your gums to take the correct shape while healing.
-In other cases, a separate step is required to expose implants and attach extensions.
+Some implant treatment systems include an implant that comes with the healing abutment attached right away.
+These temporary healing caps with connecting devices serve to allow your gums to take the correct shape while healing.
+In other cases, a dentist will expose implants and attach extensions in a separate step.
 Then, your gums will need to heal for another couple of weeks after the procedure.

 - Placement of prosthetic teeth.
-Finally, full dentures or bridges will be custom made and attached to the connecting devices called abutments.
+Finally, a full denture or full arch bridge will be custom made and attached to the connecting devices called abutments.
 Soon, you will experience a restored ability to chew and speak.

-The exact number of dental implants required for a full arch of new teeth can vary between 4 and 6, depending on whether it is an upper or lower arch and the number of replacement teeth that require support.
-The size of your jaw and quality of bone will also affect the optimal number of implants for a complete tooth replacement.
+The exact number of dental implants required for a full arch of new teeth can vary between 4 and 6 implants per arch, depending on whether it is an upper or lower arch and the number of replacement teeth that require support.
+The size of your jaw and the quality of bone will also affect the type of procedure and the optimal number of implants per arch for a complete tooth replacement.

-Most of the time, one of the following procedures is used:
+Most of the time, a dentist will perform one of the following procedures: